Low-Fat Chewy Chocolate Chip Oatmeal Cookies

 These Chewy Chocolate Chip Oatmeal Cookies are moist and made light by swapping out most of the butter for applesauce which works great!

 Chewy and moist, these oatmeal cookies are fabulous and loaded with chocolate chips in every bite!
 Perfect for your holiday baking, Santa will thank you for them!
 You may also like these breakfast oatmeal cookies which are more of a snack than a dessert.

-Don't you hate when you make a low fat cookie recipe, only to be disappointed?
-These will become a favorite in your home, give them a try and tell me know you think.
+Don’t you hate when you make a low fat cookie recipe, only to be disappointed?
+These became a favorite in my home from the first time I made them.
 Try them first as is, then have fun coming up with variations.

-I came across this recipe on Baking Bites and this will now be a regular in my cookie jar!
-I'm so excited to make them again with different ingredients, like raisins or walnuts!
+I came across this recipe years ago on Baking Bites and it’s now a regular in my cookie jar!
+For variations, try swapping out the chocolate chips for raisins or walnuts!

-As noted on Baking Bits, it's crucial not to over-bake these if you want them chewy.
-The applesauce makes them moist and if overcooked they will become dry so if you're not sure if your oven runs hot it's probably best to take them out a minute earlier.
+Because these use less better, it’s crucial not to over-bake them if you want them chewy.
+The applesauce makes them moist, but if overcooked they will become dry so if you’re not sure if your oven runs hot it’s probably best to take them out a minute or two earlier.

 I made the serving size 2 cookies, because I can bet you won’t eat just one!

 More Cookie Recipes You Will Love